 Why is vaginal hysterectomy better ?

 Dr. O’Sullivan performs 95% of hysterectomies through the vagina because it is faster, safer and less expensive than other methods.
-Vaginal hysterectomy is faster because there are no incisions made on the abdomen, the entire procedure is done through a speculum in the vagina.
-It is safer than other types of hysterectomy because the intestines are out of the way and therefore protected.
+Vaginal hysterectomy is faster because there are no large incisions made on the abdomen, the procedure is done almost entirely through a speculum in the vagina, although you may have 3 small incisions on the belly if your procedure is laparoscopically assisted.
+This procedure is safer than other types of hysterectomy because the intestines are out of the way and therefore protected.
 Vaginal hysterectomy is less expensive because it does not require disposable laparoscopic or elaborate robotic instruments.
-Imagine having your hysterectomy done in 1 hour with no visible incisions !

 Is vaginal hysterectomy always the best option ?